 The Life Sciences Law Review: Mexico

 The Mexican Federal Constitution establishes health as a fundamental human right and provides the basis for the government to enact provisions related thereto.
 Article 73 of the Constitution grants the Mexican Congress authority to issue laws regarding health matters.
 Under this provision, the government has enacted diverse laws and regulations concerning medicines, pharmaceuticals, devices, food and beverages, dietary supplements, tobacco, vaping, cannabis and other goods and activities deemed to have an impact on human health.
+These provisions have particular relevance in the current health pandemic and its very damaging effects on the general health situation in Mexico.

 The main law in this area is the Mexican General Health Law (the Health Law), which provides that certain products, including, inter alia, pharmaceuticals, narcotics, devices, food and beverages, dietary supplements, etc., and diverse processes related to these, are subject to sanitary control, this latter being comprehensive of manufacturing, packaging, handling, transportation, distribution, warehousing, etc.